VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Knowledge-Driven Interpretable Vessel Trajectory Imputation

 \textbf{Stack-Based Scheduler.} All minimal segments are ordered by timestamp and pushed as job tuples onto a compute stack $\mathcal{S}_c$, while a second stack $\mathcal{S}_d$ buffers validated micro-batches before de-redundancy.
 At runtime, the scheduler pops up to $b$ jobs from $\mathcal{S}_c$ to form a micro-batch $\mathcal{B}_t$ and dispatches them to $|\mathcal{B}_t|$ worker threads.
 Each worker executes the extraction pipeline to produce a per-segment knowledge unit $u = (v_s, v_b, v_f)$, incrementing the retry counter $c$ on failure and discarding the job when $c > \varrho_c$.
 Validated outputs are packed as a micro-batch $\widehat{\mathcal{B}}_t$ and pushed onto the second stack $\mathcal{S}_d$, which acts as a decoupling buffer between extraction and de-redundancy.
-This design preserves temporal order and metadata while isolating the downstream consolidation stage from upstream variability.
+This preserves temporal order while isolating consolidation from extraction-rate fluctuations.

 \textbf{Anomaly Guard.} The generated knowledge unit $u$ may contain format errors or invalid content due to response timeouts, hallucinated fields, schema drift, or incomplete outputs.
 To protect the SD-KG, each produced unit is validated before any graph update.
 The validator checks that (i) the output is non-empty, (ii) the schema and format are correct, and (iii) all $(v_s,v_b,v_f)$ components are present.
 Failed items are retried with bounded attempts: if $c<\varrho_c$, the job is re-queued with $c\!\leftarrow\!c{+}1$; otherwise, it is quarantined and excluded from subsequent stages.
 The validated subset of each batch is forwarded to the de-redundancy stack $\mathcal{S}_d$.